-It may be necessary to use the cab display module (CDM) to test the draper drive circuit, rather than using the controls on the operator's station.
+The cab display module (CDM) can be used to test the draper drive circuit, rather than using the controls on the operator's station.

 Do NOT overspeed the draper drive.
 Overspeeding can lead to vibration, belt failures, or other overspeeding-related problems.